scala/scala3/docs/docs/reference/contextual/context-functions.md

   result
 ```

-The only additional cost if creation of the function at runtime.
+The only additional cost is the creation of the function at runtime.
 However, we
 expect JVM to optimize that away.
 ### Reference